Habbani Jews: Synagogues

 In Habban, there were two synagogues that were divided between the two major Jewish families, Maatuf and Hillel.
 The older of the two was the building that the Hillel family continued to pray in after the Maatuf family formed a new synagogue.
 The Hillel family synagogue was also frequented by members of the Shamakh, Mif'ay, and Adani families.
 The synagogue not only served the purpose of community prayer during Shabbat and the Haggim but also as a Beit Sefer and a Beit Din.

 Religious traditions

 The Jews of Habban, though isolated from the majority of Yemenite Jewish communities, were able to maintain various levels of contact with larger Jewish populations in the north and shared in many of their common traits.
-They possessed religious texts such as the Talmud, Mishnah Torah, Shulkhan Arukh, and Duties of the Heart.
+They possessed religious texts such as the Talmud, Mishneh Torah, Shulkhan Arukh, and Duties of the Heart.
 Yet, the Jews of Habban also developed their own traditions and customs which made them distinct.